Skip to content

 Copenhagen

-Frederik’s Church, AKA Frederiks Kirke in Danish, is located very close to Amalienborg Castle.
+Frederik’s Church, AKA Frederiks Kirke in Danish, is close to Amalienborg Castle.
 From the water, the Church’s impressive dome shines out directly between the castle’s structures.
 Frederik’s Church is one of the most important sacred buildings in Copenhagen.
 It is nicknamed the Marble Church.

 The Church of Our Saviour

 Most guidebooks claim that the railing of the stairs is only waist-high.
-That would be true if you are 2.20 meters tall, maybe!
+That would be true if you were 2.20 meters tall, maybe!
 However, honestly, it is rather chest-high.
 We highly recommend the climb; it is one of the best things to do in Copenhagen.

 Rundetårn

 Directly in the pedestrian zone of Copenhagen is the Rundetårn Round Tower.
 The Rundetårn served as the university’s observatory until the 19th century.
 To this day, it still houses the oldest observatory in Europe.
-Even the ascent to the top of the tower is remarkable because there are no stairs leading to the top, but a spiral walkway, a so-called riding staircase
+Even the ascent to the top of the tower is remarkable because there are no stairs leading to the top, but a spiral walkway, a so-called riding staircase.

 Walking in the Botanical Garden